 This is far from the truth.

-You too can write article headline that will go viral, the type that just get people clicking through to your webpage.
+You too can write article headline that will go viral.
+The type that just gets people clicking through to your webpages.

-Not too long ago, I wrote a guest post for the NinjaOutReach blog on the subject of article headline in which I discussed the 10 headline formulas that will always get your readers reading your content.
+Not too long ago, I wrote a guest post for the NinjaOutReach blog on the subject of article headline.
+I discussed the 10 headline formulas that will always get your readers reading your content.

 #10.
 Write In-depth Articles.

-But if your concern is to increase organic traffic from search engines like Google Yahoo and Bing, then start considering writing long-form in-depth articles free from fluff, jargon, and unnecessary words just to make it for lengthy sake.
+But if your concern is to increase organic traffic from search engines like Google, Yahoo, and Bing.
+Considers publishing long-form in-depth articles free from fluff, jargon, and unnecessary words just for the lengthy sake.

 The better approach I have found that works best to make your articles long, and still keep readers glue to your content reading till the last alphabet is to give all you can deliver on the subject.